violet-eco/violet-eco.github.io/docs/specs/filesystem.md

 # Filesystem

-Violet utilizes the **Btrfs** filesystem as the primary storage system.
+Violet uses the **Btrfs** filesystem as the primary storage system.
 There are three partitions used for data:

 1. **FAT32 partition for bootloader:** This partition is dedicated to storing the bootloader, which is responsible for booting the operating system.
 2. **FAT32 partition for the system (`/sys` and `/etc/sys`):** The system partition contains essential system files and configurations that are necessary for the proper functioning of the operating system.